sxyazi/go-collection/README.md

   </details>

-- Last: Gets the last element of the slice
+- `Last` gets the last element of the slice

   <details>
   <summary>Examples</summary>